Name

 5315

+The comprehensive renovation of the Lahti City Hall, designed by Eliel Saarinen and completed in 1912, included repair construction, conservation, and spaces to be modernized.
+The exterior of the building, including its architectural details, is fully protected.
+The interior renovation protected the history of the building from two different eras: the original shape and architecture given by Eliel Saarinen, and Antti Nurmesniemi’s interior design from the 1980s renovation.
 Respecting the building’s historical periods, spaces from both 1912 and 1985 were restored, including the original furniture and lighting.
 In the technical renovation project, the building services were completely renewed, and spatial solutions were modified to meet current needs.
 Damages to the facades were repaired, deteriorated mortar joints and masonry were renewed, and windows were refurbished.
 The courtyard was transformed into a warm gathering space for city residents by covering it.

 Requirements for sustainable development, health, and safety often lead to substantial construction measures, even in protected sites.
-In our northern conditions, the requirements for heating, cooling, and ventilation are high.
+In Finland’s northern conditions, the requirements for heating, cooling, and ventilation are high.
 The city hall’s technology was at the end of its lifecycle.
 All technical systems had to be renewed, which is one of the most challenging tasks in planning, especially for a protected building.